boldflight/BibleConverter/test_EPUB/output/judg.md

 [21] The Kishon River carried them off;
 the river confronted them —the Kishon River.
-Step on the necks of the strong! the stallions galloped madly.
+Step on the necks of the strong!

+[22] The horses’ hooves pounded the ground;
+the stallions galloped madly.
 [23] ‘Call judgment down on Meroz,’ says the angel of the Lord;
-‘Be sure to call judgment down on those who live there, because they did not come to help in the Lord’s battle, to help in the Lord’s battle against the warriors.’ the wife of Heber the Kenite!
+‘Be sure to call judgment down on those who live there, because they did not come to help in the Lord’s battle, to help in the Lord’s battle against the warriors.’

+[24] The most rewarded of women should be Jael, the wife of Heber the Kenite!
 She should be the most rewarded of women who live in tents.
 [25] He asked for water,